 Prepare the strawberries.
-In a large bowl, combine the chopped berries, lemon juice, and of sugar.
+In a large bowl, combine the chopped berries, lemon juice, and 2 tablespoons sugar.
 Toss and set aside to macerate for 15 minutes.

 Make the cookie dough.
 In a large bowl, combine the flour, sugar, baking powder, and salt.